 Soft fruits are a delicious and nutritious addition to any garden.
-They are easy to grow and require minimal maintenance, making them a great choice for beginners.
-Whether you have a large backyard or a small balcony, there are many soft fruits that you can grow at home.
+They are easy to grow and require minimal maintenance, making them perfect for beginners.
+Whether you have a large backyard or a small balcony, there are many soft fruits you can grow at home.
 But what is the best soft fruit to grow?

 One of the best soft fruits to grow is strawberries.
 They are easy to grow, require little space, and produce a bountiful harvest.